Is Your Child Not Fitting In At School? Here’s How to Help Them

 Some children embrace their uniqueness and don’t care if they fit in or not.

-When teens and pre-teens naturally start to move away from their parents and explore independence in social settings, most will instinctively want to find a friendship group.
+This is wonderful to see.
+However, we are a social species and this is not the case for most children.
+When teens and pre-teens naturally start to move away from their parents and explore independence in social settings, most will instinctively want to find a friendship group to satisfy a deep, human need for a sense of belonging.

 In past times, people who were not in a group were less likely to stay alive.
-So it is unsurprising that children’s brains try to tell them to change who they are inside, in order to fit in with others.
+So, it is unsurprising that children’s brains try to tell them to change who they are inside in order to fit in with others.

 TAKE THE QUIZ!

-Differences and Your Child Not Fitting In
+Differences and Why Your Child Doesn’t Fit In

 It’s not kind.
 Deliberate social exclusion may be considered as bullying.